Jesse Winker Player Props: Brewers vs. Braves

 Jesse Winker At The Plate

-- He has hit a home run in one of 57 games, and in 0.5% of his plate appearances.
+- He has homered in one of 58 games, and in 0.5% of his plate appearances.

-- Winker has driven home a run in 13 games this season (22.8%), including more than one RBI in 12.3% of his games and producing three or more of his team's runs on two occasions..
+- In 24.1% of his games this year, Winker has had at least one RBI.
+He's picked up more than one in 12.1% and driven in three or more of his team's runs in two contests.

-- He has scored at least once 14 times this season (24.6%), including one multi-run game.
+- In 14 of 58 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.